canonical/zookeeper-k8s-operator/README.md

 ## Security

-Security issues in the Charmed Apache ZooKeeper K8s Operator can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
+Security issues in the Apache ZooKeeper K8s charm can be reported through [LaunchPad](https://wiki.ubuntu.com/DebuggingSecurity#How%20to%20File).
 Please do not file GitHub issues about security issues.

 ## Contributing